eliza-guseva/prod-ai-eng-python-moodtracker/1_leaving_colab/1_build_moodtracker_app.md

-## Section 1.
-Leaving familiar places: build your first command-line application
+# Section 1.
+Leaving familiar places.
+Build your first command-line application

-### Lesson 1.1 MoodTracker
+## Lesson 1.1 MoodTracker

 Welcome to your journey from Jupyter notebooks to professional software development!
 If you've been living in the comfortable world of `.ipynb` files and Google Colab, this chapter will feel different - and that's exactly the point.